sharsu/marketplace/README.md

 ### Limitations

-* Two prime concerns (security and reliability) are not dealt in this implementation.
+* Two prime concerns (security and high-availability) are not dealt in this implementation.
 * Domain models are kept to minimal.
 * Validation are not in place to validate orders.
 * Test coverage requires improvement.